SymfonyCasts/30-days-last/sfcasts/tailwind.md

 php bin/console tailwind:build -w
 ```

-For "watch".
+For *watch*.
 That builds... then hangs out, waiting for future changes.

 So... what did that do?
 Remember: we're already including `app.css` on our page.
 When we refresh, woh!
 It looks a bit different!
 The reason is, if you view the page